ibm-cloud-docs/vmwaresolutions/services/juniper_managing.md

 To manage the Juniper® vSRX service, use one of the following ways:
 * Log in to the J-Web Web Client by using the credentials that you can find on the Juniper vSRX service details page.
-* Access the console via SSH connection by using the credentials that you can find on the Juniper vSRX service details page.
+* Access the console through an SSH connection by using the credentials that you can find on the Juniper vSRX service details page.

 For more information, see [Ordering, viewing, and deleting services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices).